Mobile Logo in White

-Home » Cores » Pilot and Exploratory Studies Core (PESC)
+Pilot and Exploratory Studies Core (PESC)

-The PESC is co-directed by Kelly Reveles, PharmD, PhD, BCPS and Randy Strong, PhD.
+The PESC is co-directed by Kelly Reveles, PharmD, PhD, BCPS, Randy Strong, PhD, and Lisa Kilpela, PhD.
 The major objective of this core is to promote the overarching goals of the San Antonio OAIC to: 1) Expand the translational geroscience knowledge base, 2) Create a cadre of early-stage geroscience investigators, 3) Serve as a resource to other OAICs, and 4) Disseminate translational geroscience knowledge.
 The OAIC pursues these objectives by developing and validating interventions to enhance healthy aging and mitigate the progression of aging-associated processes and diseases.
 The PESC plays a key role in the San Antonio OAIC’s central theme of translational geroscience by supporting projects that move research on the basic biology of aging from the laboratory bench to the bedside, to extend healthy life expectancy.
 The PESC provides merit-based support for rigorously designed pilot studies that test efficacy and side effect profiles of promising pharmacologic and non-pharmacologic cell-based (e.g., stem cells, gene therapy) and behavioral interventions.
 Importantly, PESC supports both pre-clinical studies in marmoset models and early-stage clinical studies.

 What types of studies will the PESC fund?